semimod/openvaf-website/content/_index.md

 [[extra.list]]
-title = "Fast model compilation" content = 'OpenVAF compiles models <a href="/docs/details/performance">ten times faster</a> than alternatives used in  commercial and open-source circuit simulators.
+title = "Fast model compilation" content = 'OpenVAF compiles models <b><a href="/docs/details/performance">ten times faster</a></b> than alternatives used in commercial and open-source circuit simulators.
 This enables compact model development and shipment of Verilog-A models as part of PDKs.'

 [[extra.list]]
 title = "Highly flexible"